-Travel to Russia with peace of mind.
-Choose the best travel insurance with Holiday Extras for UK, Europe and Worldwide cover from just *
+Travel to Russia with peace of mind from just *

-It's hard to settle on a suitable description of Russia, a land of both urban and scenic extremes, but whether you're visiting the spires of St Petersburg or the centre of a silver birch forest, it's important to make sure that you're protected.
+It's hard to settle on a suitable description of Russia, a land of both urban and scenic extremes.
+Whether you're visiting the spires of St Petersburg or the centre of a silver birch forest, it's important to make sure that you're protected.
 Holiday Extras' comprehensive holiday insurance for Russia allows you to take it all in with the confidence that you, your group and your baggage (whilst in transit) is secure.

 Pick the best travel insurance for you